bujingyi/rnn-multivariate-time-series/README.md

 Processing multivariate time series by RNN with Tensorflow

 Three frameworks including:
-1. acceptor
+1. Acceptor
-2. generalized transducer (GT)
+2. Generalized Transducer (GT)
-3. encoder-decoder
+3. Encoder-Decoder

 solving below problems:
-1. forecasting
+1. forecasting (Acceptor, GT)
-2. embeding
+2. embeding (GT, Encoder-Decoder)

+The concept of the frameworks were borrowed from Natural Language Processing.
+An Acceptor maps a sequence into a scalar (which may be a probability, for example).
+A transducer maps a pair of sequences into a scalar (which may be interpreted as a conditional probability of one sequence given another one).
 Classic transducer and acceptor could be regarded as two special cases of GT.
-Both of them could be used for forecasting.
-GT and encoder-decoder can fulfill the requirement of embeding.